Pingxiang Jiangxi, China Travel Guide

 Main station for intercity bus travel and local transfers.

 Starting fare ¥5-¥10.
 Then ¥2-¥3 per kilometer.
 Night rates are higher.
 Mobile payment or cash.
-Confirmation that the driver uses the meter is always important.
+Confirmation to ensure that the driver uses the meter is always important.

 Choose licensed taxis.
 Didi tracks journeys and provides driver info for security.
-Have your destination written in Chinese to avoid miscommunication.
+Have your destination written in The chinese language to avoid miscommunication.

 Didi is often slightly cheaper for short distances than traditional taxis.

 Car rental in Pingxiang requires a valid Chinese driving license.
 International Driving Permits (IDPs) are not accepted.
-The process to obtain a temporary Chinese a permit for foreign visitors is bureaucratic and often impractical for short stays.
+The process to obtain a temporary Chinese authorization for foreign visitors is bureaucratic and often impractical for short trips.

 Tour buses/hop-on-hop-off services are not typical for international tourists.